MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/create-entity-channel.md

       1. **Organization ID**: Enter your organization ID.
       2. **Work stream ID**: Enter the ID of work stream configured in Dynamics 365.
 You can get this ID from URL of the work stream record page.
-      3. **Entity logical name**: Enter the logical name of the CDS entity that you choose to be routed.
+      3. **Entity logical name**: Enter the logical name of the entity that you choose to be routed.
-      4. **Entity set name**: Enter the set name of the CDS entity that you choose to be routed.
+      4. **Entity set name**: Enter the set name of the entity that you choose to be routed.
 (Typically, this is a plural form of the logical name.)
       5. **Record ID**: Enter the ID of work stream entity configuration record, configured in Dynamics 365.
 You can get this ID from the URL of the work stream entity configuration record page.
       6. **Relationship name with work stream**: Enter the name of the entity relationship with the work stream.
 You can get this relationship name from **Settings** > **Customizations** > **Entities**.